 You should keep in mind that manga, with its own rules and conventions, differs from regular American comics.
 Thus, you need to familiarize yourself with its peculiarities and at the same time, focus on the genre of the story you want to create.
 While reading, be especially mindful of the format, pacing, character depiction and plot resolutions.

 Visit the websites of manga publishers you intend to send your script to.
 As a rule, they contain precise information about the format, pacing, dialogue, as well as guidelines you need to stick to.
-Study these guidelines and the samples they give.
+Study these requirements and the samples they give.
 If you want your script to be published, you should offer the publisher exactly what they are asking for.

 Strangely enough, but writing by hand in early stages may boost your creativity.
 However, if working with a computer is more convenient for you, do so.
 Lay out your ideas, brainstorm crucial scenes.
 Create a rough outline.

-Break your script into three sections: the introductory part, main plot, and conclusion.
+Break your script into three sections: the introductory part, the main plot, and the conclusion.
 If your required manga length is 100 pages, your script should contain 20 pages of the introductory part, 60 pages of the main plot, and 20 pages left for the conclusion.

 Break the cards down into these three categories.
 Add up the approximate page numbers, which you have put down on the cards.
 If your introductory part constitutes 22 pages, you will need to cut 2 pages or borrow from the allocated pages for your main plot.
 As soon as you have the required number of pages for all sections, you can get down to your final outline.